GandhiCloudLab/ibm-api-connect/01-install-in-aks/readme.md

 You can obtain `cert-manager v1.18.1` from the API Connect v10 distribution `helper_files.zip` archive, or download it from https://github.com/cert-manager/cert-manager/releases/tag/v1.18.1

-1. But the file is available [here](./files/cert-manager.yaml) in this repo.
-Download this.
+1. Download the file is available [here](./files/cert-manager.yaml) in this repo.

 2. Run the following command to apply the CR